dasnyder5/wind-model/README.md

 (note, this will take up approximately 4GB of hard drive space).

 # Instructions 2: Aggregated raw data (files) --> Aggregated Raw Data (filtered, etc)
-This procedure is undertaken in DataProcessingBlocks.ipynb.
-Requires the notebook to be in the same directory as data_pent and data_hex folders.
+This procedure is undertaken in FullDataProcessing.ipynb.
+Requires the notebook to be in the same directory as data\_pent and data\_hex folders.